pdesai5839/cassandra_cluster/README.md

 Assume Cassandra assigns the above rows as shown here:
 ![cassandra partition 2](https://github.com/pdesai5839/cassandra_cluster/assets/143283961/3dc3b2cc-3515-4d1d-a81a-4633edb77c9c)

-This new table uses `region_code` as the Partition Key.
+This new table uses `region_code` as the partition key.
 If the use case requires us to get region data by its code, then the following query will work efficiently because Cassandra only needs to read from 1 partition for the data:

 ```sql
 SELECT * FROM geo_data.regions_by_code WHERE region_code = 5;